The Clown (1953 film): Plot

-Dodo the Clown is a funny man with a serious drinking problem.
+Dodo the Clown is a funny man with a drinking problem.
 He is famous in the business for falling off the Ziegfeld Follies stage, drunk, and punching his longtime manager.
 His son, Dink, is his biggest fan and his caretaker.
-Dodo's current act is heckling customers coming off a carnival ride, where moving sidewalks, railings, gusts of air and a light shock from Dodo's wand make onlookers, and most of the victims, roar with laughter.
+Dodo's act is heckling customers coming off a carnival ride, where moving sidewalks, railings, gusts of air and a light shock from Dodo's wand make onlookers, and most of the victims, roar with laughter.
 An arrogant, humorless young man, embarrassed in front of his date, knocks Dodo to the floor.
 When the amusement park stage manager examines Dodo's cut lip, Dodo accuses him of trying to smell his breath.
 He is sober and has been so for a month: Dink bears witness.
 But the quarrel is the last straw, and Gallagher fires him.

 Despite Dink's best efforts, Dodo ruins a job audition—and loses his agent—by turning up drunk.
-Dink undresses Dodo and puts him to bed.
-In the morning, the boy goes to see “Uncle Goldie”, Dodo's old agent, who accepts Dodo as a client and gives him $50 “to bind the deal”.
-Goldie recalls the clown's great days from the Ziegfeld Follies.
+Dink puts Dodo to bed and the next morning goes to see “Uncle Goldie”, Dodo's old agent, who accepts Dodo as a client with $50 “to bind the deal”.
 After Dink leaves, Goldie tells a skeptical associate about the infamous punch, taking half the blame.

-Hoagley, another colleague of Goldie's, offers Dodo a one-night engagement at a sales convention at the Ritz, and father and son talk enthusiastically of a new life.
-They go to a pawn shop to retrieve Dodo's tuxedo as well as a watch that Flo Ziegfeld gave him.
-He presents it to Dink as a gift.
-At the hotel that night, Goldie doesn't want Dodo to perform, because the part is that of a receiver, a stooge, but Dodo agrees to endure the humiliation if Goldie takes Dink away.
+Hoagley, another colleague of Goldie's, offers Dodo a one-night engagement at a sales convention at the Ritz.
+Enthusiastic at the prospect of a new life, father and son visit a pawn shop to retrieve Dodo's tuxedo and a watch Flo Ziegfeld gave him.
+Dodo presents the watch to Dink as a gift.
+At the convention, Goldie doesn't want Dodo to perform, because the part is that of a stooge, but Dodo agrees to endure the humiliation if Goldie takes Dink away.